 With the purpose of measuring the acquisition of the above-mentioned learning outcomes, the individual assignment measures the ability of students to analyse case studies of European law and policy.

-The written exam consisting of class open and specific questions to assess students’ ability to apply the notions explained during classes and verify the application of a correct methodology in answering the questions.
+The written exam consists of class open and specific questions, assesses students’ ability to apply the notions explained during classes and verifies the application of a correct methodology in answering the questions.

-Students will be assessed through a written exam (30/30 of the final grade).
-Students’ assessment are based on open and specific questions based on the materials for non-attending students.
+Students’ assessment is based on open and specific questions referred to the materials for non-attending students.